Nancy Gardner Prince: Early life

 Little is known about Nancy Gardner Prince's family life.

-Nancy Gardner Prince was daughter to Tobias Wornton, a slave taken captive from Africa by Captain Winthrop Sargent.
+She was daughter to Tobias Wornton, a slave taken captive from Africa by Captain Winthrop Sargent.
 Her father was Thomas Gardner, a seaman from Nantucket, who died when she was an infant, leaving her in the care of her mother who subsequently married several times, and had seven children.
 They sold berries to support the family and Prince eventually went on to work as a servant for white families.

 Marriage

-Nancy Gardner met Nero Prince in Massachusetts on September 1, 1823 when he arrived in Boston.
-He was the second grand master of the Prince Hall Freemasons in Boston and originally came from Russia where he was a member of the Imperial Court.
-On February 15, 1824 they were married and later travelled to Russia, where she opened a boarding home and made clothing for infants, while her husband was a footman to Czar Alexander I in St. Petersburg.
+Nancy Gardner met Nero Prince in Massachusetts on September 1, 1823, when he arrived in Boston.
+He was the second grand master of the Prince Hall Freemasons in Boston and originally came from Russia, where he was a member of the Imperial Court.
+On February 15, 1824, they were married and later travelled to Russia, where she opened a boarding home and made clothing for infants, while her husband was a footman to Czar Alexander I in St. Petersburg.

 Travels

 Her published autobiography includes an account of how her marriage led her to the Russian Courts of Alexander I and Nicholas I in 1824.
 In Russia she encountered many new customs and events that she had to attend, including funerals, burials, holiday celebrations, religious practices, and coronations.
 She also witnessed first hand the Flood of 1824, The St. Petersburg cholera outbreak, and the Decembrist Revolution as they unfolded in Russia.

-Prince went on two missionary trips to Jamaica in 1840 due to the fact that the nation's enslaved people had recently been freed in 1838 with the support of abolitionists W. L Garrison and Lucretia Mott.
+In 1840, Prince went on two missionary trips to Jamaica, where the nation's enslaved people had recently been freed in 1838, with the support of abolitionists W. L Garrison and Lucretia Mott.
 In her time in Jamaica, she worked in Kingston alongside church officials and raised funds for a free labor school for Jamaican girls.
 Her travels to Jamaica also brought her into contact with the Returned Jamaican Maroons of Flagstaff, who had returned to Jamaica after half a century's exile in Sierra Leone.
-They had been exiled from Jamaica after the Second Maroon War of 1795-6.
+They had been exiled from Jamaica after the Second Maroon War of 1795–1796.